Mr-PQ-Crypto/BQTRU_cryptanalysis/README.md

 python attack.py 196 'reduection_bqtru_paper' -q=113 --verbose=True --dump=True --bkz_betas=3:20  --option=1
 ```

-* The lattice gap for `q=113` is much smaller compared to the case which allows zero decryption failure therefore the
+* The lattice gap for `q=113` is much greater compared to the case which allows zero decryption failure therefore the
 lattice reduction for lattices of the same dimension will take more time to retrieve a possible decryption key.

 * For instance, one instance to retrieve the key according to the previous command finds a decryption key at blocksize